srobo/docs/programming/robot_api/index.md

     ...
 ~~~~~

-Subclassing like this can interfere with the general operating of the `Robot` object.
 Instead, we recommend using the examples above to wrap the existing `Robot` object.

 </div>